afeld/python-public-policy/assignments.md

 You can make data smaller _before_ uploading by filtering it through:

 - The data portal, if it supports it
+  - This allows you to only download the data you need.
   - [Instructions for Socrata-based portals](https://support.socrata.com/hc/en-us/articles/202950808-Creating-a-Filtered-View)
 - In a spreadsheet program